j-ostmeyer/thirring-rhmc/tests/README.md

 # Tests

-This directory contains several unit tests to aid in the future development of this code base.
+This directory contains several unit tests to aid in the development of this code base.
 Unit tests are an excellent tool to validate any new features or changes made to the code.

 The principal is that, a single unit (subroutine, function, etc.) runs in isolation with well-defined inputs.
 The output of these runs are then validated against well-defined, expected values.